hauselin/Rcode/README.md

 * **responses** (required; coded as 0/1): specify in characters the name of the accuracy column
 * **id** (default = NULL): specify in characters the name of your subject/id column (if not specified, assumes data [all rows] belong to a single subject)
 * **group** (default = NULL): specify in characters the name of your column(s) indicating various conditions
+* **simCheck** (default = TRUE): simulate data (n = 1000) with estimated parameters (using `rdiffusion`)
+* **decimal** (default = 4): round parameter estimates

-Output (data.table class)
+Output (tibble and data.table class)

 * subject: returns this variable only there's more than one subject
 * group/condition names: returns these variables only if you specify grouping variables
-* n: number of trials
+* n: total number of trials
+* n0: number of lower bound trials (response = 0 or 'lower')
+* n1: number of upper bound trials (response = 1 or 'upper')
-* a_threshold: boundary/threshold
+* a: threshold/boundary
-* v_drift: drift rate/evidence accumulation rate
+* v: drift rate/evidence accumulation rate
-* ndt_Ter: non-decision time
+* t0_Ter: non-decision time
-* rt_correct: mean reaction time for correct trials (used by ezddm to compute parameters)
-* rtVar_correct: reaction time variance for correct trials (used by ezddm to compute parameters)
+* rt1Var: reaction time variance for upper-bound/correct trials (used by ezddm to compute parameters)
-* acc: mean accuracy or proportion of upper bound (1) responses (used by ezddm to compute parameters)
+* response: proportion of upper bound (1) responses
+* responseSim: simulated proportion of upper bound responses (based on parameter estimates)
+* rtOverall: reaction time for upper and lower-bound trials
+* rtOverallSim: simulated reaction time for upper and lower trials
+* rt0: reaction time for lower-bound trials
+* rt0Sim: simulated reaction time for lower-bound trials
+* rt1: reaction time for upper-bound trials
+* rt1Sim: simulated reaction time for upper-bound trials
-* acc_adjust: indicates if mean accuracies (acc) have been adjusted; ezddm can't estimate parameters if mean accuracy is exactly 0.5 or 1.0; if acc_adjust is 0, no adjustments have been made; if acc_adjust is 1, minor adjustments have been made
+* accAdjust: indicates if mean accuracies (acc) have been adjusted; ezddm can't estimate parameters if mean accuracy is exactly 0.5 or 1.0; if acc_adjust is 0, no adjustments have been made; if acc_adjust is 1, minor adjustments have been made

 ```R
 # load functions from my github site